hanluwuUM/recipe-rating-analysis/README.md

 ## Data Cleaning

 ### Overview of Cleaning Steps

-To prepare the dataset for analysis, we applied the following data cleaning steps:
+To prepare the dataset for analysis, the following data cleaning steps were performed:

+1. **Merging Datasets**:
+   - Combined two datasets using "recipe ID" as the key.
+   - Calculated the average rating for each recipe to create a new `rating_average` feature.

-1. **Handling Missing Values**:
+2. **Handling Missing Values**:
-   - Replaced zero ratings in the `rating` column with `NaN` to reflect their missing nature.
+   - Replaced zero values in the `rating` column with `NaN` to indicate missing ratings.
-   - Removed rows with missing `review`, `tags`, or `calories` to ensure the analysis uses complete data.
+   - Removed rows with missing values in critical columns, such as `review`, `tags`, and `calories`, to ensure data completeness for analysis.

-2. **Converting Data Types**:
+3. **Data Type Transformation**:
-   - Transformed the `nutrition` column (stored as strings) into Python lists for easy extraction of individual components (e.g., calories, fat).
+   - Converted the `nutrition` column (originally a string) into a Python list to allow easy access to individual nutritional components (e.g., calories, fat).
-   - Converted `tags` from a string representation to a list of tags.
+   - Transformed the `tags` column from a string format into a list of tags for better usability.

-3. **Feature Engineering**:
+4. **Feature Engineering**:
-   - Added new columns, such as:
+   - Created additional features to enhance the dataset:
-     - `review_length`: The number of words in each review.
+     - `review_length`: Measured the word count of each review.
-     - `num_tags`: The number of tags associated with each recipe.
+     - `num_tags`: Counted the number of tags associated with each recipe.

+5. **Splitting Nutritional Data**:
+   - Extracted specific nutrients (e.g., calories, protein, fat, sugar) into separate columns to analyze their influence on recipe ratings.

 ## Visualization

-**Univariate Analysis**
+Univariate Analysis
 <iframe
     src="image1.html"
-    width="800"
-    height="600"
+    width="700"
+    height="300"
     style="border: none;">
 </iframe>